 Plan Year: July 1 through June 30 Definition of Active Member: First day of biweekly payroll period following employment for new Department employees or immediately following transfer from other City departments.
-Projected Covered Payroll: \$1,141,875,615 for 2019-2020 plan year.
+Projected Covered Payroll: \$1,211,798,340 for 2020-2021 plan year.
 Net Investment Return: 3.50%, net of investment expenses.
 The information and analysis used in selecting this assumption is shown in the Proposed Change in Investment Return Assumption for Death and Disability Funds letter dated June 12, 2019.
 Consumer Price Index (CPI): Increase of 2.75% per year; benefit increases due to CPI subject to 3.00% maximum.
 Payroll Growth: Increase of 3.25% per year.
 Member Contribution Rate: Employees start contributing on the first day of the payroll period following the completion of 26 continuous weeks of Department and/or City service at the rate of \$1.00 for each biweekly payroll period.
 Department Contribution Rate: Rate recommended by Board's Actuary multiplied by the total monthly equivalent of compensation.
 Funding Method: Annual contributions equal the present value of all future disability payments for those expected to become disabled during the year with a further adjustment for interest credited to the reserves.
 Subject to modification by the Board's funding policy.
-Funding Policy: Recommend a contribution rate to maintain a target general reserve equal to 20% of the claim reserve at the end of a fixed (rolling) five years period.
+Funding Policy: Recommend a contribution rate to maintain a target general reserve equal to 20% of the claim reserve at the end of a fixed (rolling) five-year period.
 Claim Reserve: The sum of the Open Claim Reserve and the Pending Claim Reserve.
 Open Claim Reserve: The present value of future disability benefits for open claims.
 Pending Claim Reserve: Contributions made during the fiscal year.
 Incurred Claims: Paid claims for the year plus the increase in claim reserves.
+Changed Actuarial Assumptions and Methods: There were no changes in actuarial assumptions and methods since the prior valuation.